gregfoletta/articles.foletta.org/content/post/2025-07-14-clt/index.markdown

 categories: [Statistics R]
 ---

 I completed a Computer Science degree at uni, and bundled a lot of maths subjects in as electives: partial differential equations, vector calculus, discrete maths, linear algebra.
 For some reason however I always avoided statistics subjects.
-Maybe there’s a story to be told about a young person finding uncertainty uncomfortable, because twenty years later I find statistics, particularly the Bayian flavour, really interesting.
+Maybe there’s a story to be told about a young person finding uncertainty uncomfortable, because twenty years later I find statistics, particularly the Bayesian flavour, really interesting.

 One problem with a self-directed journey is that there’s foundational knowledge that has come to me in dribs and drabs, and one of the most foundational is the *Central Limit Theorem* (CLT).
 In this post I want to interrogate and explore the CLT using simulation and visualisation in an attempt to understand how it works in practice, not in theory.
 This is predominantly a process to help me better understand the CLT; you’re just here for the ride.
 Hopefully that ride can help you get where you need to go as well.